 Completely rejecting the advice we receive from family members can be a big mistake.
 Not taking advantage of this resource when we’re struggling with a personal problem can be a matter of just plain ignorance.
 Here’s why.

 If you think about it, no other group of people on this planet knows you better than your immediate family.
 There is also no other group of people who are more closely matched to you genetically and psychologically.
 Most importantly, no other group of people has the potential to love you more or have greater concern for your well-being throughout your life.

-Most of us have at least one sister or brother who was conceived by same parents as us (genetic similarities) and grew up in the same environment — good or bad.
-With this in mind, not to “consider” their personal advice, even if it’s unsolicited, is ludicrous.
-Who is better equipped to recognize, understand, and guide you on your unique idiosyncrasies then members of your immediate family?
+Most of us have at least one sister or brother who was conceived by the same parents as us (genetic similarities) and grew up in the same environment — good or bad.
+With this in mind, not “considering” their personal advice, even if it’s unsolicited, is ludicrous.
+Who is better equipped to recognize, understand, and guide you on your unique idiosyncrasies than members of your immediate family?

 I know how easy it is to fall back on familiar roles and react as you always have with a parent or sibling when they give you advice, solicited or not.
 I am not saying that all the advice you receive should be treated as a valuable nugget of wisdom.
 What I am saying is that it should at least be considered and mined for tidbits of insight.